7 Best Affordable Condo Insurance Companies of 2026

 What’s the Difference Between Condo Insurance and Renters Insurance?

-Renters insurance is a more basic kind of coverage in that it doesn’t cover as much as condo or homeowners insurance typically does.
+Renters insurance is a more basic kind of coverage in that it doesn’t cover as much as a condo or homeowners insurance typically does.

 If you don’t own the dwelling you’re living in and instead signed a lease with a landlord or property management company, you are considered a renter and need renters insurance.